 If you do not have insurance, or your insurance does not currently cover PursueCare’s treatment, we offer low-cost self-pay plans starting at $50 per session.
 We also work with those who qualify for financial assistance plans.

 Many insurance plans, especially private insurance such as those offered by an employer, have co-pays for specialty care like addiction treatment.
 You also may have a deductible, which is an amount that must be paid out-of-pocket before treatment is covered by your plan.
 In all cases, we will request your permission to bill you for charges not covered by insurance when there are out-of-pocket costs.
 You may receive statements from us that detail these balances and make payments at our convenient online payment portal at any time.

-You do not have to use CompreCare Rx for your medications when receiving treatment from PursueCare.
 You can use any pharmacy that you are comfortable with and that will fill your prescriptions.
-Just let your doctor or a Care Coordinator know if you would prefer to use another pharmacy at any time during your treatment.
+Just let your doctor or a case manager know if you would prefer to use another pharmacy at any time during your treatment.

 Most addiction recovery medications like Suboxone, Subutex, Vivitrol, and Naloxone are covered by insurance.
 In some cases, you can also get lower cost generic versions of these medications.